arock093/keyboardminder/README.md

 Next simply download the repository and run the scripts.

----
+## Managing Tools

-There is a prototype Powershell script [here](https://github.com/arock093/keyboardminder/blob/tool-manager-prototype/ToolManager.ps1) that demonstrates how you might want to manage the tools to use the workflow.
+There is a program named ToolManager.exe that you can use to manage the tools to use the workflow.
+It can be found in the Keyboardminder ZIP file or by itself under [releases](https://github.com/arock093/keyboardminder/releases).
+It can be run in interactive mode where you select options from a menu or in command line mode.
+Use -h or --help to get a list of available commands and options.

 ## Contributions
 Contributions are more than welcome.
 Open an issue and submit a pull request if you have one.
 Please be respectful.